 On an individual nutrient level, recipe changes have been linked to reductions in calories, total sugars, saturated fats, and sodium content while fiber and protein contents increased.
 That is to say, some cereals are becoming healthier, thanks to consumer demands and more stringent government guidelines.

-Most recently, the U.S. Food and Drug Administration (FDA) proposed a new definition for the term “healthy” as of 2022 .
-To align with this new definition, products must coincide with the FDA’s updated Nutrition Facts label and current Dietary Guidelines for Americans.
-Consequently, many popular breakfast cereals (including some that you may perceive as “healthier”) are no longer allowed to bear the label “healthy” or market themselves as being healthy.
+Most recently, the FDA proposed a new definition for the term “healthy” as of 2022 .
+To align with this new definition, products must meet the FDA’s updated Nutrition Facts label and current Dietary Guidelines for Americans.
+Consequently, many popular breakfast cereals (including some of the “healthier” ones) are no longer allowed to bear the label “healthy” or market themselves as being healthy.

 To obtain the FDA healthy stamp, cereals must contain [17,18]: